willcodyanderson/Spring-Development/README.md

 IDE used for development is Eclipse Neon for Java EE Developers.

-Include Spring JAR files in Project Path.
+Include Spring JAR files found in lib folder in your Project Path.